conda/conda/docs/source/dev-guide/plugin-api/index.rst

 Entrypoint namespace
 ~~~~~~~~~~~~~~~~~~~~

-The codeblock below is an example of an entrypoint namespace for the custom plugin function
+The ``setup.py`` file below is an example of an entrypoint namespace for the
-(shown above) that is decorated with the plugin hook:
+custom plugin function decorated with the plugin hook (shown above):

 .. code-block:: python
    :caption: setup.py